notofonts/math/documentation/building-math-fonts/index.md

 ## Character set
 Math fonts require a large number of glyphs; the number can range from about 1000 to 6000 glyphs, depending on what character set is supported by the font.
 There is no single, well-defined character set for math fonts.
 Unicode includes thousands of math related characters, so each project defines its own character set based on its own requirements.

+The [symbols defined](https://texdoc.org/serve/unimath-symbols.pdf/0) by `unicode-math` LaTeX package is a good resource, and the subset of these symbols that are defined by Plain TeX, LaTeX, and `amssymb` (indicated in the document) should be a good start for new math fonts.

 Here are some of the Unicode blocks related to mathematics:

 ### Alphanumerics